crosscon/crosscon_soc/README.md

 ## Running the examples

-You can try out the CROSSCON SoC by running it on the Arty-A7 100T board with one of the example programs.
+You can try out the CROSSCON SoC by running it on the Arty-A7 100T board with one of the example programs located in `crosscon_soc/examples`.
 To run an example you need to:
 1. Upload the CROSSCON SoC's bitstream to the Arty-A7 100T board.
 2. Build the example for the BA51-H core.
 3. Connect a debug key to the BA51-H, upload the binary of the example and run it.